mariaanett/bdm-project/README.md

 Each row of the provided dataset represented an edge on the flight graphframe.
 After reading in the data, we created a dataframe of all the vertices (nodes) in the graph by selecting all source and destination airports from the flight data.
 Each node represents an airport.
 We also created a separate dataframe for the edges by renaming the origin and destination columns in the flight dataframe to “src” and “dst” as is needed to create the GraphFrame in Spark.
 Having created the necessary dataframes, we then combined them using the GraphFrame function to create our flight graph which could then be analysed.

 ### Queries
-The results of the queries can be seen in the Jupyter Notebook project_3/Graphframes.ipynb
+The results of the queries can be seen in the Jupyter Notebook Graphframes.ipynb
 1. Statistics in-degree, out-degree, total degree, and triangle count.
 2. Total number of triangles in the graph.
 3. Graph closeness centrality (natively on Spark using).